-Take the case of Cpl.
-Bolton.
-I wonder who the wise guy is is where years of fine up-bringing the barracks.
-Yeh, Tom has been there is a burning desire to let his going around with a bewildered look hair down and devour everything Cut 'n dried Inspector Rickard Mike, you struck a home in Fort seen circumventing the wards Hancock.
-Why doesn't somebody and in the best English, yells, give Reisch a pair of tweezers to "Butts on the meat!" thereby rehelp stretch those flowers that Can- serving three various foods with tin planted in the Dispensary gar- one stroke.
-A shrewd article, the the boys have been waiting for At least, never starve.
+| Constantly hungry, he is one of the Their voices sound so husky over to make you forget the English the telephone...
+RED ADAMS.
+He language has an "h" in it.
+I wonder who the wise guy is is where years of fine up-bringing sale shoe shining biz . . . will who introduced a water pistol into begin to take effect.
+Sometimes the barracks.
+Yeh, Tom has been there is a burning desire to let his going around with a bewildered look hair down and devour everything on his face recently.
+Don't worry, edible in sight.
+Instead, he quietly Out 'n dried Inspector Rickard Mike, you struck a home in Fort seen circumventing the wards give Reisch a pair of tweezers to "Butts on the meat!" thereby rehelp stretch those flowers that Can- serving three various foods with tin planted in the Dispensary gar- one stroke.
+A shrewd article, the the boys have been waiting for least, never starve.

 Pvt.
 Patti's specialty is consuming Army slum.
 This process belongs exclusively to him as one must have a fondness for slum before he can invent such a method.
 There isn't a GI in the Blitzers who hasn't wished the cooks a thousand stakes are making out.
 A certain deaths.
-But to Patti, each supper checker whiz (he thinks so) is a meal holds new surprises for him.
+But to Patti, each supper

 His schedule runs something like this.
-Monday: Breaking the bread goosey hamburgers at Ye Olde Service Club pub... ex-Sgt.
-Ma-ing WAACs on the post.
-It seems for Burger seen blonding at the there will be enough for event act in small pieces and mixing it in This is hardly reasonable in view dawnce . . . she looked like a grad there will be enough for every soldier.
+Monday: Breaking the bread in small pieces and mixing it in This is hardly reasonable in view dier.
 Nutt seems to have similar ideas.
 Hey, Darrow, how about "Patti Special."
-Wednesday: Sep-Pvt.
-Cupparo's technique on here.
-I could go on endlessly. traveling saleswoman and the farm- the results of this are invited to
+Wednesday: September 1981. here.
+I could go on endlessly. traveling saleswoman and the farm-the results of this are invited to Patsy's Car Washing Service is Patti.
+He is the happiest soldier pace, he heads for a seat at the